 If you are told an incredible story, you can express your feeling using:

 – You’ve got to be kidding, no way.

 Using Aizuchi Properly

-To master aizuchi, a Japanese language learner must listen to Japanese speaking.
-Lookout for a pause in speech, often after a grammatical marker showing the end of a thought or idea.
+To master Aizuchi, a Japanese language learner must first learn to listen out for the other party who is talking.
+Look out for a pause in speech, often after a grammatical marker shown at the end of a thought or idea.
 You can quickly punctuate the conversation with a sou or a naruhodo.
-A big part of learning to speak is listening, so try mimicking the interjections you hear around you and practice them in your own Japanese conversations!
+A big part of learning to speak is through listening, so try mimicking these interjections you hear around you and start practicing to use them in your very own Japanese conversations!